Thaddeus-Maximus/thaddeus-maximus/README.md

-# Engineer.
+## Engineer.
 Mostly with nuts and bolts.
 Sometimes with bits and bytes.
+I like simulation software.
+I like suckless software.
+Looking for help with tubular and gweaver.

 <!--
 **Thaddeus-Maximus/thaddeus-maximus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.